DavidAzenda/Sorting-Assignment-DavidA/README.md

 # Sorting-Assignment-DavidA
-Download the repository and open in eclipse. "\n" Navigate to the SortingCLI Class and run. \n
+Download the repository and open in eclipse.
+Navigate to the SortingCLI Class and run.
 Follow the Prompts and save the result file as "name goes here".csv